Cupping Notes: Sweet Lemon, Chocolate, Cherry

 I took that one to heart, and since then, I have followed in Hal’s footsteps, daily reading and meditating on the Proverbs chapter of the day.
 That discipline has served me well also.

-Eventually Hal sold that car, got out of the real estate business, and returned working as a missionary in the Middle East, living outside Paris France.
+Eventually Hal sold that car, got out of the real estate business, and returned working with a relief organization in the Europe, living outside Paris France.

 In 1997, we went took our three Miskito leaders to Israel along with Hal’s friends Craig and Kathy Englert.
-Hal took time out of his busy schedule, and met us in Jerusalem, and spent a few days introducing us to his Palestinian and Egyptian missionary friends.
-It was quite an experience, especially walking around Rachel’s Tomb in Bethlehem late at night looking for the home of those missionaries.
+Hal took time out of his busy schedule, and met us in Jerusalem, and spent a few days introducing us to his Palestinian friends.
+It was quite an experience, especially walking around Rachel’s Tomb in Bethlehem late at night looking for the home of Hal's friends.
 In 1999, on our way back to the U.S after at few months in Israel, we visited Hal and his wife Lana at the home in France.
-It was the following year that Lana & Hal launched Global Hope Network, working with refugees from the war in Afghanistan.
-The next year, 2001, just a month after the terrorist attacks on the World Trade Center in New York City and Pentagon in Washington D.C.
-Hal & Lana joined a study tour to Greece with Dr Randy Smith, and we spent a few days meeting Afghani refugees who had made their way to Athens.
+The next year, 2001, Hal & Lana joined a study tour to Greece with Dr Randy Smith.

 Photo: Enjoying coffee on the roof of the Astor Hotel in Athens- from Left to right: Dr. Randy Smith, Jason Spence (Java Jake), Michael Bagby, Hal Jones, and Craig Englert